-To help answer this question, OSHA publishes a booklet called Personal Protective Equipment.
-The booklet covers eye and face protection; head protection; foot and leg protection; hand and arm protection; body protection, and hearing protection.
+To help answer this question, OSHA published a booklet called Personal Protective Equipment.
+The booklet covers eye and face protection, head protection, foot and leg protection, hand and arm protection, body protection, and hearing protection.
 The kinds of hazards in the workplace envisioned by OSHA include such things as:

 In the area of hand and arm protection, the booklet notes that: “Potential hazards include skin absorption of harmful substances, chemical or thermal burns, electrical dangers, bruises, abrasions, cuts, punctures, fractures and amputations.
-Protective equipment includes gloves, finger guards and arm coverings or elbow-length gloves”.
+Protective equipment includes gloves, finger guards and arm coverings or elbow-length gloves.”

 The OSHA booklet goes on to say that there are many types of gloves available today to protect against a wide variety of hazards.
 If you want to make sure you get the right kind of protective glove or safety wear for your tasks, be sure to visit the OSHA site.
 It is crammed with valuable information and further resources.

-When it comes to workplace safety, understanding the different gloves and safety wear that is available is a top priority.
+When it comes to workplace safety, understanding the different types of gloves and safety wear that is available and how they can protect you and your employees is a top priority.
 We are always happy to answer any questions you may have about the protective and safety gloves that we carry.

-Always remember to work safely!
+And please, always remember to work safely!

 Our Offices, Shipping & UPS will Be Closed at 1pm Friday July 1st and reopen Tuesday July 5th.Most Orders Ship